guypursey/Coughing-and-Chopping/README.md

 ### `.gitignore`

 Ensuring local files with all the drafting and editing that went into them stay local.
 Also ensures that keys required for Scriptogram remain private.

+### `archive.sh`

+This is the script which moves a folder from `drafts` to `archives` and renames it, as well as the file within, for when a post has been published.
+A copy of the file by itself is also made in `posted`.

 ### `autoscrp.sh`